rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

         source_ref: "1.0.3"
         values:
           secrets:
-            # Additional secrets will be added to this list along the exercises.
+            # Additional secrets will be added to this list throughout the exercises.
             - name: git-auth
               type: kubernetes.io/basic-auth
               annotations: